-Definition of EHE Background and context Elective Home Education (EHE) is a term used to describe a choice by parents to provide education for their children at home or in some other way they desire, instead of sending them to school full-time (DfE Elective Home Education - Guidance for Parents 2019) Elective home education: guide for parents (publishing.service.gov.uk) The House of Commons report on Home Education (January 2022 - SN05108.pdf (parliament.uk) estimates that in October 2021 there were around 81,200 children nationally and context registered for home education.
+Definition of EHE education for their children at home or in some other way they desire, instead of sending them to school full-time (DfE Elective Home Education - Guidance for Parents 2019) Background and context The House of Commons report on Home Education (January 2022 - estimates that in October 2021 there were around 81,200 children nationally registered for home education.
 This number is only an estimate as there is no legal duty on parents/ carers to register their child if they are receiving home education.
 Data shows that in 2019 (pre-Covid19 pandemic) there were 60,500 children nationally registered for home education.
-DfE Guidance EHE guidance stipulates: Parents and guardians who choose to home-educate their children are responsible for ensuring that the education provided is efficient, full-time and suitable to the child's age, ability, aptitude and any special educational needs they may have They are not required to provide a broad and balanced curriculum and do not have to follow the National Curriculum.
-Home educating parents must be prepared to assume full financial responsibility, including the cost of any public examinations Local authorities have no formal powers or duty to monitor the provision of home education.
+DfE EHE guidance stipulates: Guidance Parents and guardians who choose to home-educate their children are responsible for ensuring that the education provided is efficient, full-time and suitable to the child's age, ability, aptitude and any special educational needs they may have.
+They are not required to provide a broad and balanced curriculum and do not have to follow the National Curriculum.
+Home educating parents must be prepared to assume full financial responsibility, including the cost of any public examinations.
+Local authorities have no formal powers or duty to monitor the provision of home education.
 However, they do have duties to identify children not receiving a suitable education, and to intervene.
 The Department for Education (DfE) recommends that local authorities should contact people home educating their child on at least an annual basis, so they are aware of the suitability of the education being provided.
-There are two key DfE documents that provide guidance to Local Authorities and parents on EHE: Elective home education: departmental guidance for local authorities (publishing.service.gov.uk) Elective home education: guide for parents (publishing.service.gov.uk) Reasons for Elective Home Education Local authority guidance states that parents may choose to Electively Home Educate (EHE) their child for several reasons: Ludduon Ideological or philosophical views Religious or cultural beliefs Dissatisfaction with the school system, or the school which the child attends Bullying of the child at school Health reasons, particularly mental health of the child As a short-term intervention for a particular reason
+There are two key DfE documents that provide guidance to Local Authorities and parents on EHE: Elective home education: departmental guidance for local authorities Elective home education: guide for parents D Reasons for Elective Home Local authority guidance states that parents may choose to Electively Home Educate (EHE) their child for several reasons: Education Ideological or philosophical views Religious or cultural beliefs Dissatisfaction with the school system, or the school which the child attends Bullying of the child at school Health reasons, particularly mental health of the child As a phort term intervention for a particular reason.
+As a short-term intervention for a particular reason A child's upwillingness or inability to go to school A child's unwillingness or inability to go to school.
+Special educational needs, or a perceived lack of suitable provision in the school system for those needs 101 11000 110000

-- A child's unwillingness or inability to go to school - Special educational needs, or a perceived lack of suitable provision in the school system for those needs - Disputes with a school over the education, special needs or behaviour of the child, in some cases resulting in 'off-rolling' - Familial reasons which have nothing to do with schools or education (e.g. using older children educated at home as carers) - As a stop-gap while waiting for a place at a school
+- Disputes with a school over the education, special needs or behaviour of the child, in some cases resulting in 'off-rolling' - Familial reasons which have nothing to do with schools or education (e.g. using older children educated at home as carers) - As a stop-gap while waiting for a place at a school